gr-yb/yugabyte-differential-backup/differential-backup.md

 ```
 ### 2nd Snapshot

-As seen in the [Differential Backup diagram](####differential-backup-diagram)
-diagram The second snapshot copies the new "000031" sst files.
+As shown in the [Differential Backup diagram](####differential-backup-diagram), the second snapshot copies the new "000031" sst files.
-All the other files in the directory have been copied off-cluster so they become entries in this snapshots manifest.
+All the other files in the directory have been copied off-cluster in the previous snapshot so they are entries in this snapshots manifest.

+#### Files
 ```
 ./81b0ce71-21fc-402f-8af3-2dea4cc7a7a9:
-total 552944
 -rw-r--r--  5 gr  staff   143M Sep 24 01:24 000021.sst.sblock.0
 -rw-r--r--  5 gr  staff   6.9M Sep 24 01:24 000021.sst
 -rw-r--r--  5 gr  staff    78M Sep 24 01:33 000027.sst.sblock.0